About me

 Look here if you would like to see all my experience, qualifications, and training

 I spent 4 years studying The Person-Centred approach at PCCS Training..
 This training is both strong and flexible, and forms the base of my approach..
-I have spent the following years studying other therapeutic models, trauma, and approaches.
+I have spent the following years studying other psychotherapy models, and trauma approaches.

-Besides my counselling work, I have had years of experience, caring for and supporting people who have a condition of Autism/Asperger’s’, severe Epilepsy, mental illness & dual diagnosis, profound learning difficulties, and also with children & young people living in care with experience of trauma/abuse & neglect.
+Besides my counselling work, I have had years of experience, caring for and supporting people who have a condition of Autism, severe Epilepsy, mental illness/dual-diagnosis, profound learning difficulties, and also with children & young people living in care with experience of trauma/abuse & neglect.

 In the past, when I was using ‘outcome measures’ to quantify my work,